 Future of P-Leisure

-Fast forward 100 or so years and the idea of ‘public’ and ‘leisure’ has changed somewhat.
+Fast forward to the present day and the idea of ‘public’ and ‘leisure’ has changed somewhat.
 The world is tumbling towards peak sharing, and the idea of privacy is seemingly lurking in the shadows of daily digital stories.

 This prediction foresees a future of P-leisure whereby cities are taken over by platforms such as Netflix, Disney+ and Prime in order to provide fans with the experiences they need in order to fulfil their fandom desires.